imran1gee/Breast-Cancer-Model-Evaluation-and-AB-Testing/README.md

 - **Source**: [Breast Cancer Wisconsin Dataset](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(diagnostic))

+- # Breast Cancer Model Evaluation and A/B Testing

+In this project, we evaluated the performance of breast cancer classification models using **Logistic Regression**, **Random Forest**, and **Support Vector Machines (SVM)**.
+Through rigorous evaluation metrics and A/B testing, we achieved the following insights:

+- **Logistic Regression**:
+  Demonstrated consistent performance and interpretability, making it a reliable baseline model for binary classification tasks.

+- **Random Forest**:
+  Outperformed Logistic Regression in terms of accuracy and robustness, benefiting from its ensemble nature and ability to handle non-linear relationships in the data.

+- **Support Vector Machines (SVM)**:
+  Achieved the highest precision among the models, particularly excelling in correctly identifying malignant cases, but required careful parameter tuning.

+A/B testing validated the comparative strengths and weaknesses of these models, providing actionable insights into model selection and optimization for breast cancer diagnosis.

+This project highlights the importance of leveraging diverse machine learning techniques for robust medical diagnostics and informed decision-making.

 ## How to Run the Code

 1. Clone the repository to your local machine: